griffithlab/civic-panel/docs/CIViC introduction.rst

 - `CIViC Glossary <https://civicdb.org/glossary>`_
 - `API Documentation <https://griffithlab.github.io/civic-api-docs/>`_

-If you have further issues or need to report a problem, feel free to email the CIViC team at `help@civicdb.org <help@civicdb.org>`_
+If you have further issues or wish to report a problem, feel free to email the CIViC team at `help@civicdb.org <help@civicdb.org>`_

 ---------------------
 Contributing to CIViC
 ---------------------
-Any user can browse or search existing curation within the database.
-However, users must create an account and log-in to contribute to CIViC.
+Any user can browse or search existing curated knowledge within the database.
+However, users must create an account and log-in to contribute new content to CIViC.
 Different types of contributions can be found under
 `Example Activities <https://civicdb.org/help/getting-started/example-activities>`_
 on the CIViC help pages.
 These activities include:

 - Adding evidence
 - Contributing to variant or gene summaries
-- Editing CIViC content
+- Revising existing CIViC content
 - Adding assertions
 - Other curation tasks such as variant coordinate curation